What is orthodontics?

-Common problems corrected using orthodontic appliances (e.g. braces and invisalign) include improperly aligned teeth, crowded or unevenly spaced teeth, protruding teeth, extra or missing teeth, misaligned jaws and bite problems.
+Orthodontics uses orthodontic appliances such as braces and invisalign, to correct improperly aligned teeth, crowded or unevenly spaced teeth, protruding teeth, extra or missing teeth, misaligned jaws and bite problems.

 Alignment problems could also have arisen through accidents (e.g. jaw fracture), prolonged thumb sucking or pacifier sucking in older children, missing teeth, premature or late loss of baby teeth, tumors in the mouth, dental disease or improperly fitted fillings, crowns or braces.

 Orthodontics does more than just making us look good.
 With braces, you can:

 Chew your food better

 Chewing is the first step in digestion.
 If your teeth are crooked, you will not be able to chew your food properly which can lead to indigestion.

 Crooked teeth are hard to clean.
 Therefore, people with crooked teeth tend to have more cavities and gum problems than people who have orthodontic treatment.
 Crooked teeth wear in ways that they should not.
 This puts extra stress on your teeth, gums and jaw, which can lead to problems later on.

 All orthodontics procedures at Raffles Dental are performed by specialists (Orthodontists).